 Art/Essay Kura: Prophetic Messenger

 Master potter Richard Bresnahan’s Kura: Prophetic Messenger does more than document the creation of this multi-layered sculpture.
 It is the realization of his philosophy of life.
-Starting from a general notion for how to explain the sculpture—the idea behind it, the people around it, and the seeds within it—I was tasked with turning that idea into a book worthy of this legacy.
-It would take months of work, hundreds of photographs, and the carefully chosen words of his daughter, his wife, and well respected colleagues.
+Starting from a general notion of how to explain the sculpture—the idea behind it, the people around it, and the seeds within it—I was tasked with turning that idea into a book worthy of this legacy.
+It would take months of work, hundreds of photographs, and the carefully chosen words of his daughter, his wife, and well-respected colleagues.
 I count myself lucky to be a part of that team.

 Design Challenges